Okinawa Uno

-Okinawa Uno, also called Colonia Okinawa or simply Okinawa, is a small city and municipality of Bolivia, located in Ignacio Warnes Province in Santa Cruz Department.
+Okinawa Uno, also called Colonia Okinawa or simply Okinawa, is a small city in Bolivia, located in the municipality of the same name, and in the Ignacio Warnes Province in the Santa Cruz Department.
 The town is between the Río Grande to the east and the Pailón River to the west.
-The municipality has a population of 12,482 inhabitants, according to the 2012 Bolivian census.

 History

-The town was established by Okinawan immigrants after the end of the Second World War, and during its peak in the mid-1960s consisted of 565 families and over 3,000 Okinawans in total.
+The town of Okinawa Uno was established by Okinawan immigrants after the end of the Second World War, and during its peak in the mid-1960s consisted of 565 families and over 3,000 Okinawans in total.

+The municipality was established on 6 April 1991, separating it from Warnes Municipality.